Sunday, November 30, 1986

 Awards:

+The Boss chose a different tactic.
+Why compete with your previous work?
+Instead, he chose to celebrate it – and capitalize on the very quality that made him a legendary performer.
 “Long before he sold substantial numbers of records, Bruce Springsteen began to earn a reputation as the best live act in rock & roll.
 Fans had been clamoring for a live album for a long time, and with Live/1975-85 they got what they wanted, at least in terms of bulk.
 His concerts were marathons, and this box set, including 40 tracks and running over three and a half hours, was about the average length of a show.”
-AMG
+AM

 Anticipation was so high, the album generated over 1.5 million advance orders, the largest dollar-volume pre-order in record business history at that time.
 WK The album debuted at #1, a feat last seen a decade earlier with Stevie Wonder’s Songs in the Key of Life.
 It was the first five-record set to reach the top 10 and the first to sell more than a million copies.
 WK The album was certified for sales of 12 million; U.S. sales were actually 4 million, but the RIAA multiplies that figure by the number of discs in the collection.
 The only live album certified for more was Garth Brooks’ Double Live at 13 times platinum.
 WK